All Products

 Note

 • CSG is activated.
-If CSG is not activated, follow the on-screen instructions in the CSG console to activate CSG.
+If CSG is not activated, follow the on-screen instructions in the CSG console to activate it.

 • A virtual private cloud (VPC) is available in the region where you want to create the file gateway.
-For more information, see Create a VPC with an IPv4 CIDR block.
+For more information, see VPCs and vSwitches.

-• An Elastic Compute Service (ECS) instance is created on the VPC in the region where you want to create the file gateway.
-For more information about how to create an ECS instance, see Create an ECS instance.
+• An ECS instance is created in the VPC where you want to deploy the file gateway.

 Note

-If your on-premises host is connected to the VPC over an Express Connect circuit, you can also perform the steps by using the host.
+If your on-premises host is connected to the VPC over an Express Connect circuit, you can use the host instead of an ECS instance.

 • An OSS bucket is created.
-For more information, see Get started by using the OSS console.
+For more information, see Get started with the OSS console.

 Important

-• We recommend that you do not associate a gateway with an Archive bucket.
-If files that are written from a file gateway to OSS are infrequently modified, we recommend that you store the files in a Standard or IA bucket first and configure a lifecycle rule that changes the storage class of the files to Archive or Cold Archive.
-This reduces unnecessary restoration operations and optimizes storage costs and efficiency.
+• Do not associate a gateway with an Archive bucket.
+Instead, store files in a Standard or IA bucket and configure a lifecycle rule to transition them to Archive or Cold Archive.
+This avoids unnecessary restoration operations.

 Create a file gateway

-1. On the Gateways page of the CSG console, click Create.
+1. Go to the Gateways page of the CSG console and click Create.

-2. In the Create Gateway wizard, configure parameters as described in the following table and retain default settings for other parameters.
+2. In the Create Gateway wizard, configure the parameters described in the following table and retain default settings for other parameters.

 Example